Article Badge Image

 “No-load” means there’s no sales charge.

-If you need professional advice to pick the right fund, you should buy a load fund.
+You should buy a load fund if you need professional advice to pick the correct fund.

 If you don’t need the advice, there are plenty of no-load funds from which to choose.

-In addition, every mutual fund, whether load or no-load, charges annual fees, which are required to be shown as Expense Ratios in a prospectus, like these from Vanguard; or a fund fact sheet, like these from Nuveen.
+In addition, every mutual fund, whether load or no-load, charges annual fees, which must be shown as Expense Ratios in a prospectus, like these from Vanguard, or a fund fact sheet, like these from Nuveen.

-Unfortunately, funds with low or no sales load tend to have higher ongoing expense ratios, which means you have to look at both the sales load and the expense ratio of a fund in order to fully assess the cost.
+Unfortunately, funds with low or no sales load tend to have higher ongoing expense ratios, so you must look at a fund's sales load and expense ratio to assess the cost entirely.

-The two biggest components of an Expense Ratio are:
+The two most significant components of an Expense Ratio are:

-• 12b-1 fees, which you pay for the fund to recoup its marketing, advertising, and distribution costs, but that, typically, are paid as additional compensation to your broker.
+• 12b-1 fees, which you pay for the fund to recoup its marketing, advertising, and distribution costs, are typically paid as additional compensation to your broker.

 Choose a No-Load Fund if You Don't Need Advice